-- 1. Input Hazard: Continuous 3-hourly synthetic tropical storm conditions and hourly non-tropical storm conditions for the initial offshore wave and water level hazard at approximately 40 ft depth.
-Note that the runtime peaks from the CSTORM model were substituted into the 3-hourly time series to assure capture of storm peak. - 2.
-SLR scenarios: SLR scenarios were defined at 1 yr increments.
+- Input Hazard: Continuous 3-hourly synthetic tropical storm conditions and hourly non-tropical storm conditions for the initial offshore wave and water level hazard at roughly 40 ft depth.
+Note that the runtime peaks from the CSTORM model were substituted into the 3-hourly time series in order to assure capture of storm peak. - 2) Sea level rise (SLR) scenarios: SLR scenarios were defined at 1 year increments.
 These sea levels were linearly added to the SWL time series of each storm at the 40 ft depth.
-Linear superposition at this depth avoided introducing nonlinear residual error. - 3.
-Tide: Predicted tidal time series of 2 yr in duration from Galveston Pier 21 gage were used to define the tide.
-A random phase was selected, and then a tidal time series sampled that was then linearly added to the SWL time series of each storm when each storm was sampled.
-In this way, every instance of every storm will have a different tide phase. - 4.
-Uncertainty: Epistemic uncertainty was sampled for each storm and added to the storm responses.
-Uncertainties were summarized in Chapter 5. - 5.
-Nearshore wave and water level hazard: For each life cycle, CSHORE transformed the continuous time series of waves. - Morphology change: Simultaneously with the wave transformation, CSHORE modeled the morphology change over each transect. - 7.
-Wave and overflow overtopping: CSHORE computed overtopping and overflow at each time-step. - 8.
-Rehabilitation limit state: The dune crest height was tracked, and the entire beach profile was restored to the as-built profile if the eroded dune height was less than half of its as-built height prior to the next storm.
-The dune profile and number of rebuilds were tracked and recorded through the life cycles.
+Linear superposition at this depth avoided introducing nonlinear residual error. - 3) Tide: Predicted tidal time series of two years in duration from Galveston Pier 21 gage were used to define the tide.
+A random phase was selected and then a tidal time series sampled that was then linearly added to the SWL time series of each storm when each storm was sampled.
+In this way every instance of every storm will have a different tide phase. - 4) Uncertainty: Epistemic uncertainty was sampled for each storm and added to the storm responses.
+Uncertainties were summarized in Chapter 5.

+- 5) Nearshore wave and water level hazard: For each life cycle, CSHORE transformed the continuous time series of waves. - 6) Morphology change: Simultaneously with the wave transformation, CSHORE modeled the morphology change over each transect. - 7) Wave and overflow overtopping: CSHORE computed overtopping and overflow at each time step. - 8) Rehabilitation limit state: The dune crest height was tracked and the entire beach profile was restored to the as-built profile if the eroded dune height was less than half of its original height prior to the next storm.
+The dune profile and number of rebuilds was tracked and recorded through the life cycles.

-7.1 Sediment transport parameters
+Sediment transport parameters